Wedding planning is filled with many do’s and don’t, but there are things that lots of brides clearly regret not doing at their wedding.

 What brides said:

 – Sara Leslie: “Seriously?
 Having “picture-perfect arms” is on this list?
 At the end of the day, after your wedding is done and you have married the person of your dreams, you’re going to fret over the appearance of your arms?
 That’s insane.”
 (Up Votes: 73)

 – Koshinsky Diana: “Well I gotta say I def have been distracted by untoned arms in a sleeveless dress.
 Dresses are made to flatter the body but not completely expose different arm.
 This is also coming from my own experience of what I saw in pictures before I toned them and after.
 The before ones I was like wtf.
 Why did I ever wear tank tops?
 But in the big scheme of things, it is the last thought and the article states if your working out just doesn’t forget arms.”
 (Up Votes: 120)

-@Moonlightbridal via Instagrami
+@Moonlightbridal via Instagrami PIN IT